PhuLai/sample-cp-optimizer/README.md

 # sample-cp-optimizer

-This example solves a variant of the bin packing problem using IBM CP Optimizer
+This example (bin-packing-variant.py) solves a variant of the bin packing problem using IBM CP Optimizer.

 Given: